Quuxplusone/Advent/adventure-family-tree/field-guide.md

     the Shell Room to knock down a wall.

 - LONG0751: LONG0501, plus a _delicate silver flute_ in the Conservatory; also in that room
     is _an old upright piano_, which is openable.
+You must PLAY FLUTE to lead the rat to its death, and again to perform the Hindu rope trick.

 - ROBE0665: Same as LONG0501, but this time the lyre replaces the diamonds and the silver horn is moved to the "windy passage" east of the Blue Grotto.

 ### Safes

-- LONG0501 (LONG0751, MCDO0551): There is a wall safe in the Well House,
+- LONG0501 (LONG0751, MCDO0551): There is a wall safe in the well house,
     initially hidden behind a poster.
-Most treasures must be deposited in the safe, rather than simply on the floor of the Well House.
+Most treasures must be deposited in the safe, rather than simply on the floor of the well house.
     It is opened with a combination.

-- MALM1000: In the Well House, _A huge steel safe has been installed into the brick wall on the east wall._ Opening the safe reveals a stairway connecting to the Programmer's Den and Computer Center.
+- MALM1000: In the well house, _A huge steel safe has been installed into the brick wall on the east wall._ Opening the safe reveals a stairway connecting to the Programmer's Den and Computer Center.
     It is opened with a combination (using the command TURN KNOB).